walder/google-ads-youtube-channel-excluder/README.md

 Have you ever set up a YouTube campaign only to see that it is aired on all kinds of rubish YouTube channels?
 This script can help you by exluding unwanted channels.

 The script will check if the YouTube channel an ad has aired on is from of a list of defined countries.
-Further it will check if the channel is a music channel and even if that channel is form an alowed country it will be blacklisted.
+Further it will check if the channel is a music channel and even if that channel is from an allowed country it will be blacklisted.
 The reason for this beeing that music video clips are oftentimes not the best videos to place ads, since people consume them without actively watching YouTube.

 YouTube channels you have explicitly selected in the Google Ads interface for a campaign to be aired will not be blacklisted.